Untitled Consciousness Project

 The heads were designed using Autodesk 123D Design and 123D Make, free software.
 The 3D CAD model of the 3-faced Head was output as PDF documents and cut out of cardboard on a Epilog Fusion M2 laser cutter at ResistorNYC.
 I inserted acoustic foam into the spaces in the frame and covered the head with two layers of papier-mâché and gesso to help to contain sound.
 After testing a very rudimentary prototype (a foam cylinder) with volunteers, I decided that it would be necessary to add a duct for air to the top of the head.
 This was a 4” diameter air tube with a basic fan at the far end.
 A future iteration of this head will have further papier-mâché to cover thin areas; an additional ring of acoustic foam inside the bottom of the helmet to further prevent sound from escaping around the neckline; and a tube of acoustic foam to be wrapped around 8-12” of the air duct close to the head.
 I feel that it is important that this station is experienced in a room with another person whom visitors are close enough to sense, but not hear.
 Perhaps a future iteration would have the two heads facing each other, but separated by a panel of clear Plexiglas, so that there is a sense of safe separation, but participants are confronted visually with one another upon completing the task.

-The Merkwelt station
+The Merkwelt – station

-Merkwelt is a German term meaning “way of viewing the world” or “peculiar individual consciousness.”
-It’s a concept that describes a creature’s capacity to view things, manipulate information and make meaning out of the universe.
-In this station, an audience member is positioned in a small room face-to-face with an intelligent creature forced into a cage that is too small for its body.
-The Merkwelt asks its visitor to discuss mundane daily activities that invoke feelings about free will, the human condition, and social ideology.
-The station seeks to use a number of the ten elements of an altered state to further the state of visitor’s own consciousness: #3 Fear of loss of control, #7 Changes in meaning or significance and #8: The ineffable.
+In this station, an audience member enters a small room and comes face-to-face with an intelligent creature confined in a cage too small for its body.
+The Merkwelt engages its visitor in a discussion about mundane daily activities, prompting reflections on free will, the human condition, and social ideology.
+The station incorporates several elements of an altered state to deepen the visitor’s own consciousness, including fear of loss of control, changes in meaning or significance, and experiencing the ineffable.

-The PASSAGE station
+The Passage – station

-Collaborating Artists:
+Collaborating Artists

-Patrícia Faolli is an interdisciplinary artist originally from São Paolo, Brazil and part of the international performance art group Ajuntamento MeninasJoão.
+Patrícia Faolli is an interdisciplinary artist originally from São Paolo, Brazil and part of the international performance art group Ajuntamento Meninas João.

 Magali Wilensky is visual artist and sound therapist originally from Buenos Aires, Argentina.
 She is a co-owner of the Ome-chaye, art and wellness center in Miami Florida.